Raíces de Chocolate: How Ashley Ugarte is Shaping the Chocolate World Inspired by Her Mexican Heritage

 Growing up, my sister and I eagerly joined our mom in our South Texas kitchen, recreating some of my abuelita’s recipes, from corn tortillas to mole to aguas frescas like horchata (which has inspired many of my chocolate creations).

-Regardless of where we lived in Texas, from Laredo to McAllen to San Antonio, that iconic yellow hexagon box of Mexican chocolate served as a constant fixture in our pantry, providing not only solace but also a sense of familial connection to my abuelita.
+Regardless of where we lived, from Laredo to McAllen to San Antonio, that iconic yellow hexagon box of Mexican chocolate served as a constant fixture in our pantry, providing not only solace but also a sense of familial connection to my abuelita.

 How do you approach sustainability in your chocolate production, keeping in mind both cultural roots and environmental impact?